Mark 9.14-29,

 The faith-deficient father.

-Mark includes this bit about the boy’s father further explaining the situation to Jesus.
+The gospel of Mark includes this bit about the boy’s father further explaining the situation to Jesus.

-Mark 9.20-24 KWL - 20 They brought the son to Jesus, and seeing Jesus,
+Mark 9.20-24 KWL - 20 They bring the son to Jesus,

-- 22 Often it even throws him into fire and water, so it can destroy him.
+22 Often it even throws him into fire and water,- so it can destroy him.

-- But if you can, help us!—have compassion on us!”
+- But if you¹ can, help us!

-- 23 Jesus told him, “If you can.
-For believers, everything’s doable!”
+23 Jesus tells him, “If you¹ can.- For believers, everything’s doable!”

 Many a modern translation has Jesus’s discussion with the boy’s father sound more like this:

-B “Have mercy on us and help us, if you can.” - 23
+Mark 9.22-23 NLT 22 “Have mercy on us and help us, if you can.”B 23 “What do you mean, ‘If I can’?”
+Jesus asked.A

 They interpret Jesus throwing the man’s “If you can” right back at him.
 Some translations even make Jesus sound like he’s mocking the man, or responding with sarcasm.
 And yeah, Jesus isn’t beyond pushing our buttons when he’s trying to make a point.
 But that’s not what this is.